kbelkna/Project3/bus.md

 ```

 It is possible to see that the three most important variables in PC1 are
-n_tokens_content, num_hrefs, kw_avg_avg from the table above.
-These
+n_tokens_content, n_non_stop_unique_tokens, num_hrefs from the table
-variables are considered the most important variables in terms of
+above.
+These variables are considered the most important variables in
-variance of the predictor variables.
-Although the metrics for prediction
+terms of variance of the predictor variables.
+Although the metrics for
-are expected to be poor, these variables are expected to show the most
+prediction are expected to be poor, these variables are expected to show
-influence to the explanation of the variance of the response `shares`.
+the most influence to the explanation of the variance of the response
+`shares`.

 ### EDA: Graphical Analysis